15th Infantry Regiment (United States): Service in East Asia

 Much of the 15th Infantry's tradition comes from the 26 years in China.
 The regiment's activities and way of life in Tsientsin are described very colorfully in The Old China Hands.
 The dragon on the regimental crest and the pidgin English motto "Can Do" symbolize its China service.
 Also many of the ceremonial properties of the 15th are from China, for example, the grand silver punch bowl with 50 silver cups and a silver tray & ladle.
-These items are currently stored in two Regimental rooms, the Audie Murphy Room and General Marshall's Office at Fort Stewart 3rd Battalion 15th Regiment.
-As Finney mentions, The Chinese Memorial Gate now at Fort Benning was presented to the regiment in 1925 by local villagers in gratitude for being protected against the troops of warlord Feng's army.
+These items are currently stored in two regimental rooms, the Audie Murphy Room and General Marshall's Office at Fort Stewart 3rd Battalion 15th Regiment.
+As Finney mentions, The Chinese Memorial Gate now at Fort Moore was presented to the regiment in 1925 by local villagers in gratitude for being protected against the troops of warlord Feng's army.

+The regiment left China on the transport Grant in February 1938.

 World War II, Korea and Cold War

 After the USS Panay incident, the 15th Infantry left China for Fort Lewis, Washington, on 2 March 1938.
-On 12 January 1940, the regiment was assigned to the 3d Infantry Division.
+On 12 January 1940, the regiment was assigned to the 3rd Infantry Division.
 LTC Dwight D. Eisenhower served in the 15th from March to November 1940, as commander of 1st Battalion.
-On 24 October 1942, the 15th Infantry and the 3d Infantry Division sailed from Norfolk, Virginia, bound for French Morocco.
+On 24 October 1942, the 15th Infantry and the 3rd Infantry Division sailed from Norfolk, Virginia, bound for French Morocco.
 For the next 31 months, the regiment fought through French North Africa, Sicily, Italy, France, and Germany.
 On 10 July the 15th Infantry starting in Sicily at Licata at h.2.57, the Allied invasion of Sicily, called Operation Husky, at Mollarella and Poliscia beaches.
-By the end of the war in Europe, the 15th Infantry had 16 Medal of Honor recipients including Audie Murphy, the most decorated combat soldier of World War II.
+By the end of the war in Europe, the 15th Infantry had sixteen Medals of Honor recipients including Audie Murphy, the most decorated combat soldier of World War II.
 The 15th Infantry Regiment's casualties during World War II included 1,633 killed, 5,812 wounded, and 419 missing in action.